To all who are in Rome, beloved of God, called to be saints: Grace to you and peace from God our Father and the Lord Jesus Christ. Romans 1:7

 3 David took more wives at Jerusalem, and David fathered more sons and daughters.
 4 These are the names of the children whom he had in Jerusalem: Shammua, Shobab, Nathan, Solomon, 5 Ibhar, Elishua, Elpelet, 6 Nogah, Nepheg, Japhia, 7 Elishama, Beeliada, and Eliphelet.

 8 When the Philistines heard that David was anointed king over all Israel, all the Philistines went up to seek David, and David heard of it, and went out against them.
 9 Now the Philistines had come and raided the valley of Rephaim.
 10 David inquired of God, saying, “Shall I go up against the Philistines?
 Will you deliver them into my hand?”

 The Lord said to him, “Go up, for I will deliver them into your hand.”

-“God has broken my enemies by my hand, like waters breaking out.”
+“God has broken through my enemies by my hand, like waters bursting forth.”

 Therefore they named that place Baal Perazim.
 12 They left their gods there, and David gave a command, and they were burned with fire.

 13 The Philistines made another raid in the valley.
 14 David inquired again of God, and God said to him, “You shall not go up after them.
 Turn away from them and come on them opposite the mulberry trees.
 15 When you hear the sound of marching in the tops of the mulberry trees, then go out to battle, for God has gone out before you to strike the army of the Philistines.”